noxtoby/internal/docs/Contributing/project-documentation.md

 # Project Documentation with GitHub Pages

-In the event that you've completed and/or published a large project with PennLINC, you may want to write documentation for replication and easy sharing.
+In the event that you've completed and/or published a large project with POND, you may want to write documentation for replication and easy sharing.
 The recommended way of doing this is to create a website for the Github repository of the project, using Github Pages.

 To write documentation for a finished project using GitHub Pages, begin by going to this tutorial [here](https://web.archive.org/web/20211113215309/https://www.thinkful.com/learn/a-guide-to-using-github-pages/start/).
 The steps outlined below will guide you through the same steps as in the link.

 > Note: The original tutorial was taken down, so the link directs you to an archived version -- thanks wayback machine!

-Each project page should be organized according to the [Project Template](https://github.com/PennLINC/PennLINC.github.io/blob/master/docs/Contributing/ProjectTemplate.md).
+Each project page should be organized according to the [Project Template](/docs/Contributing/ProjectTemplate).

 ## GitHub Pages tutorial